about us

 We must invest in rural America – the backbone of our country and economy.
 Rural communities help us innovate, strengthen our domestic supply chain, advance clean energy and food, and sustain a multiracial democracy.

 Yet small town and rural leaders are often unable to access philanthropic and federal investment, especially in Black and Indigenous rural communities of color.
 We founded Resource Rural to change this dynamic and channel resources to local people working to improve community infrastructure, create good jobs, lower costs, and boost quality of life.
-The unprecedented federal funding available through the Bipartisan Infrastructure Law, the Inflation Reduction Act, the CHIPS and Science Act, and other legislation presents a generational opportunity to invest in rural America and strengthen our nation.

 Volunteers at Lifeline Church of God prepare meal kits for veterans in Princeton, West Virginia.
 Watch the congregation’s story of community contribution here. | Photo: J.D.
 Belcher

-Students with the ACT Now Coalition in West Virginia participate in a federally-funded solar workforce development program.
+Students with the ACT Now Coalition in West Virginia participate in a federally funded solar workforce development program.
 See how funds from the American Rescue Plan Act made the program possible here. | Photo: J.D.
 Belcher

 OUR TEAM